akashyamvedant/loveaihub/replit.md

 LoveAIHub is a comprehensive AI platform that provides access to multiple AI models for image generation, video creation, chat completion, audio synthesis, and transcription.
 The application features a modern React frontend with a Node.js/Express backend, utilizing PostgreSQL for data persistence and integrating with A4F.co API for AI services and Razorpay for payment processing.

 **Current Status:** Successfully migrated to standard Replit environment with production deployment on Vercel.
 OAuth authentication implemented with comprehensive error handling and debugging capabilities.
+All credentials are publicly available in .env file for easy Replit agent access.

 # User Preferences